tibagni/pyShell/README.md

 *   **`do`**: Describe a task in plain English, and have the AI generate the shell command for you.
 Includes a safety check for potentially risky commands.
 *   **`explain`**: Get a simple, human-readable explanation of what any shell command does.
+*   **`summarize`**: Summarize the purpose or content of a file or directory using AI.
+Works for code, markdown, text files, or entire directories.

 ---